chkn/HybridKit/Readme.md

 ## Running the Unit Tests

 Run the `HybridKit.Tests.Android` or `HybridKit.Tests.iOS` projects to run the tests on Android or iOS, respectively.
-Currently, the Android tests deadlock due to the test harness blocking the UI thread.
+Currently, the Android tests can only be run on Android Jellybean or earlier.
+To fix this, we either need a better workaround for [this Android bug](https://code.google.com/p/android/issues/detail?id=79924) (please upvote!) or a test runner that does not block the main thread during async tests.